 Assess your needs, do you regularly use your blade out and about, is it likely to dull on an extended trip?
 Preparing yourself with a pocket-sized whetstone or sharpener can ensure that you are able to care for your blade, even if it gets damaged while out and about.
 If you don’t have these with you, remember the ancient techniques and natural whetstones.

 It is possible to hone an edge on a natural rock if caught in a tight spot, just remember to use water and ensure that the all-important angle is kept consistent.
 If you use your blade around the house or workshop, set up a secure sharpening area if possible, with stones securely kept in place.
+Don”t forget to check our reviews of the top-quality survival knife to keep you safe in all situation.

 What’s your favorite technique?
 Let us know in the comments section.